Enabling SSL/TLS for your Google App Engine production environment can be done

 For Local Development

-Using SSL/TLS with the local development server, dev_appserver.py
+Using SSL/TLS with the local development server, dev_appserver.py, is

 slightly more involved.
 This solution requires two interventions: